 When the clergy sexual abuse scandal in the Catholic Church is discussed, the focus is usually on the two principal parties to it, namely the molesting priests and their enabling bishops.
-I call this Scandal I.
+In my new book, The Truth About Clergy Sexual Abuse: Clarifying The Facts And The Causes, I call this Scandal I.

 It is my contention that there was another scandal.
 Scandal II is how the media, the entertainment industry, advocacy groups, victims’ activists and their lawyers, state attorneys general and others have been preoccupied with the Church, to the exclusion of other groups and institutions.
 Quite frankly, they have been playing us.
 Their interest in combating the sexual abuse of minors depends solely on the identity of the abuser, not his conduct.